abhivaikar/seed-static-site/src/content/privacy-policy.md

 ---

 ## Introduction
-Seed ("we", "our", or "the extension") is a Chrome browser extension that helps developers and testers generate test data quickly using static generators, custom templates, and AI-powered generation.
-This privacy policy explains how Seed handles your data.
+DataSeed ("we", "our", or "the extension") is a Chrome browser extension that helps developers and testers generate test data quickly using static generators, custom templates, and AI-powered generation.
+This privacy policy explains how DataSeed handles your data.

 ## Data Collection and Storage

 ### What Data We Collect

-Seed stores the following data **locally on your device only**:
+DataSeed stores the following data **locally on your device only**:

 1. **Extension Settings**:
    - AI provider preferences (OpenAI, Gemini, DeepSeek, Ollama)